-Cable TV has been a mainstay in American homes for decades, with recent figures showing that 45 percent of television-equipped households are wired to cable connections.
-The cable industry is therefore, unsurprisingly, worth millions of dollars.
-In 2015, cable and pay TV providers generated at estimated 47.8 million U.S. dollars from advertising and program revenue alone, and a further 27.4 million from air time revenue.
+Cable TV has been a mainstay in American homes for decades and continues to hold its ground despite the growing competition presented by online services.
+The cable industry is still worth millions of dollars, and in 2021 cable and other pay TV providers generated an estimated revenue of more than 58 million U.S. dollars from advertising and program alone, and a further 29 million from air time revenue.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date